mlatsjsu/PDFextract/README.md

 # For people who don't want to install Go or don't want build from scratch.
 - Run the binary in the repo (./PDFExtract with the appropriate command line args)
+- For Windows users there is a PDFExtract.exe
-- Make sure to install xpdfreader command tools.
+- Make sure to install xpdfreader command tools as per your platform. (http://www.xpdfreader.com/download.html)

 # Future Direction
 - To add recommendation support.